blake-a-miller/README/README.md

  The OSI Model consists of 7 layers which depict the processes taking place when a user interacts with a machine (computer), and then the result of that interaction.
  The OSI Model helps us understand how the machines work, their capabilities and limitations, and furthermore, the machines potential.

 >This tutorial was made with the intent of providing a brief and enjoyable way to learn about the OSI Model!
-This tutorial was made for people of any and all ages.
+This tutorial was made for people of any and all ages with minimal exposure to computers and networks.
  An interest to learn will be largely helpful. :wink:

 ## **History**